 We rely on several suppliers for the majority of our products and we maintain certain long-term contracts with these key suppliers.
-These suppliers may be unwilling or unable to supply these products to us reliably and at the prices and levels we anticipate or are required by the market, including the need to carry extra inventory to reduce the risks related to COVID-19.
+These suppliers may be unwilling or unable to supply these products to us reliably and at the prices and levels we anticipate or are required by the market, including the need to carry extra inventory as a result of restrictions or limitations arising from pandemics, epidemics or other widespread illnesses.
 For us to be successful, our suppliers must be able to provide us with products in substantial quantities, in compliance with regulatory requirements, in accordance with agreed upon specifications, at acceptable costs and on a timely basis.
 An interruption in our commercial operations could occur if we encounter delays or difficulties in securing these products, and if we cannot obtain an acceptable substitute.
 If we are required to transition to new third-party suppliers for certain products, the use of products furnished by these alternative suppliers could require us to alter our operations.